VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

     * MS Sql Server
     * Azure CosmosDb
 * Http endpoints to administer the Server.
-* Rewind/fast forward events in a stream.
+* Ability to replay events in a stream.
 * Implement your own security (as you like) in the Authorization hooks.
 * Implement your own logging (as you like).